-Today there are nine different bus transit operations in Ventura County serving riders in their local communities or connecting between cities and to neighboring counties.
+Today nine different bus transit operations in Ventura County serve riders in their local communities or connect between cities and to neighboring counties.
 Transit service in each community reflects the local circulation needs and the development style of the city; in more dense west county cities transit service includes more frequent fixed routes while cities to the east of Oxnard and Ventura tend to offer more demand-response service and lower frequency fixed routes.
 Connections between cities rely almost exclusively on VCTC Intercity services, partly due to distances and mountain ranges separating community centers that would make for inefficient and unproductive routes.

-While the existing structure in Ventura County provides high-quality service for existing riders, it does not form a highly effective regional or subregional network.
-Because so many cities are engaging their own staff to operate transit service independent of their neighbors, there is some administrative redundancy in the county that fewer agencies could manage more cost-efficiently.
-With intercity connections relying on routes that are limited stop and largely park-and-ride based, people who want or need to make a trip exclusively on transit between cities have limited options, especially with VCTC Intercity's low frequency.
-Trips between multiple providers can take hours and require multiple transfers; it would be unreasonable to expect many people to choose this option if they can drive, and so most people do drive.
+While the agencies in Ventura County provide high-quality service for local riders, the individual operations do not form an effective regional network.
+Because so many cities dedicate staff to operate transit service independent of their neighbors, there is some administrative redundancy in the county that fewer agencies could manage more cost-efficiently.
+With intercity connections relying on routes that are limited stop and park-and-ride based, people who want or need to use transit between cities have limited options.
+Trips between multiple providers can take hours and require multiple transfers with long waits; it would be unreasonable to expect many people to choose this option if they can drive, and so most people do drive.